middleware-labs/flutter-sdk/SECURITY.md

 ## Reporting Security Issues in Dependencies

-If you discover security issues in our dependencies (such as dartastic_opentelemetry or Flutter itself), please:
+If you discover security issues in our dependencies (such as middleware_dart_opentelemetry or Flutter itself), please:
 1. Report to the appropriate upstream project first
 2. Notify our maintainers if the issue affects this package
 3. We will coordinate with upstream maintainers for resolution